Search This Blog

 There is no record that I can find of a full trial going ahead so perhaps the parties concerned decided to limit their future public embarrassment by coming to an understanding.
 Mary's dramatic readings stop abruptly after the first hearings of the case.
 No further work was published by her either as far as I can trace, at least under her own name.

 Despite the support Francis showed Mary they never saw through their engagement.
 Francis found a bride in namesake Frances [aka Fanny] Ford in 1890 [married Kensington, her family was from Cambridgeshire].
 These two had two known sons together in Marlow - Hubert and Frederick.
 They lived in what was then known as Quarry House in the High Street.
+Below is a picture of the premises in Culhane's day.
+It is the building in the middle with a tall carriage entrance doorway.
+Sadly these premises no longer exist.
+Thanks to Michael Eagleton for the photo.
+In 1900 the rent for this property was £80 a year.

 Doctor Culhane worked hard in Marlow.
 He became one of the surgeons attached to the Cottage Hospital and gave first aid classes for working men.
 The importance of the latter endeavour at a time where workplace injuries were common and not infrequently life limiting or fatal can't be underestimated.
 He was also the appointed doctor attending various Marlow slate clubs and benefit societies whose members could qualify for a sick benefit if they could not work.
 For example members of the Clayton Arms slate clubs could pay an extra subscription to qualify themselves for subsidised medical attention from Dr Culhane.

 He was also the Marlow Vaccination Officer and the Medical Officer for the Wycombe Board Of Guardians [of the poor].
 For more than 20 years he served on the Marlow council and was once chair of the Parish Council.
-For leisure he played in friendly football matches for Marlow teams, as well as in cricket ties including for the Marlow Institute squad.
+For leisure he played in friendly football matches for Marlow teams, as well as in cricket ties including for the Marlow Institute cricket team.

 Mary Baskin possibly became a domestic cook.